OBOAcademy/obook/docs/explanation/logical-axiomatization.md

 ## What should you NOT axiomatize?

-Everything in the logical axioms **must be true**, (do not axiomatize things that are true to only part of the entity) For example, `chandelier pvalb GABAergic cortical interneuron` are found in upper L2/3 and deep L5 of the cerebral cortex.
+Everything in the logical axioms **must be true**, (do not axiomatize things that are true to only part of the entity) For example, the cell type `chandelier pvalb GABAergic cortical interneuron` is found in upper L2/3 and deep L5 of the cerebral cortex.
 We do not make logical axioms for `has soma location` some layer 2/3 and layer 5.
-Axioms with both layers would mean that a cell of that type **must** be in both layer 2/3 and layer 5, which is an impossibility (a cell cannot be in two seperate location at once!).
+Axioms with both layers would mean that a cell of that type **must** be in both layer 2/3 and layer 5, which is an impossibility (a cell cannot be in two seperate locations at once!).
 Instead we axiomatize a more general location: 'has soma location' some 'cerebral cortex'

 ## Equivalent class logical definitions